Here is an of things to do in Piran Slovenia, a laid-back seaside holiday destination on the Adriatic Coast.

 While Piran has more than twenty churches, the Cathedral of St. George is the main one.
 Located atop a small hill just behind Tartini Square, this 14th-century building dominates the townscape.
 Its most striking feature is its beautiful bell tower.

-You can visit the cathedral and its modest museum with the treasury and small crypt, but the most popular thing to do is climbing the bell tower.
+You can visit the cathedral and its modest museum with the treasury and small crypt, but climbing the bell tower is the most popular thing to do.
 After ascending 146 steps, you’ll be able to enjoy the best views in town.

 Piran’s maritime history is exhibited at the fine Sergej Mašera Maritime Museum.
-Housed in the wonderful Gabrielli Palace, right at the waterfront, the museum offers information on sailing, the Adriatic Sea and salt-making.
+Housed in the beautiful Gabrielli Palace, the museum offers information on sailing, the Adriatic Sea, and salt-making right at the waterfront.

 The exhibits are explained only in Italian and Slovenian, but you can get English descriptions at the front desk.
-While this is by no means a spectacular museum, it does offer you an insight into Piran’s history—always useful when visiting a new place.
+While this is not a spectacular museum, it offers you an insight into Piran’s history—always helpful when visiting a new place.